Andy-James-Osborne/DevHub/Testing.md

 + Login- As a user, I want to log in to my existing account.
 <img src="static/images/Login-user-story.JPG" alt="Login page" width="1000" height="500">

-+ Logout user- As a user, I want to logout with a are you sure request before logging out.
++ Logout user- As a user, I want to logout with an "are you sure?" request before logging out.
 <img src="static/images/Logout-user-story.JPG" alt="Logout page" width="1000" height="500">

 + Notifactions- As a user, I want to receive notifications for confirmation of e.g login/out.